-If a student must leave the classroom for any reason while taking an exam, a Faculty person will accompany him/her.
+If a student has to leave the classroom for any reason while taking an exam, a Faculty person will accompany him/her.

-Any exception to this policy will be made by the Course Coordinator after consulting with the School of Nursing Director or designee.
+Any exception to this policy will be made by the Course Coordinator after consulting with the Director or designee.

 PROCEDURE: Cell phones must be off and not at the testing station.
-No electronic devices are to be worn around the wrist during testing (smart watches, Fitbit, etc.).
+No electronic devices are to be worn in a necklace or around the wrist during testing (smart watches, Fitbit, etc.).
 Each student will take the exam individually.
 Upon completion of the test, the student will raise his/her hand and show the instructor their green computer screen.
 This screen is the ticket to exit the room.